Do I Have High Functioning Depression? Published: February 02 2017

 Problems are perceived as insurmountable when individuals don’t believe they have the resources to cope with them.
 This is a result of low self-esteem and self-criticism, common to depressive disorders.

-Often, people experiencing high functioning depression feel like they’re wasting time, continuing to keep themselves busy, but feel hopeless when it comes the idea of building a happy life.
+Often, people experiencing high functioning depression feel like they’re wasting time, continuing to keep themselves busy, but feel hopeless when it comes to the idea of building a happy life.
 While major depressive disorder can be associated with thoughts of death or suicidal ideation, persistent depressive disorder is associated with a general sense of hopelessness.
 This doesn’t make it any easier.
 The long-lasting nature of the disorder is relentless.
 Major depressive disorder can go into remission in between depressive episodes, leaving the individual to experience a symptom-free life for a time, while persistent depressive disorder tends to continue for longer periods with remission times less than 2 months in duration.

 3) Difficulty sleeping